eilw/Java-Network/README.md

 ## Example of functionality
 ```
----- various initialisation of subscription and timeline above ---
+---- initialisation of subscription and timeline completed above ---

 leo = new User(leoSubscriptions, leoTimeline);
 nikesh = new User(nikeshSubscriptions, nikeshTimeline);
 spike = new User(spikeSubscriptions, spikeTimeline);